RiceD2KLab/Smithsonian_fossil_Sp25/README.md

 |     |            |------> ...
 |     |------> ...
 ```
 2. **Annotation preprocessing**: Now that all ndpi images have been tiled, the annoation preprocessing can be run.
-Run the code below to save all annotations of all the ndpa files into one master_annotation_csv file stored at the location specified by the user at setup.
+Run the code below to save all annotations of all the ndpa files into one master_annotation_csv file stored at the location specified by the user at setup. **NOTE: if running on a region with no annotations (in other words, running in a production like context), then user can ignore this step**
 ```
 cd scripts
 python annnotation_preprocessing.py